skeffington/Promin-tools/README.md

-## Promin Tools
+## ProminTools

-This is the project page for Promin Tools: a collection of bioinformatic tools for the analysis of protein seqeunces thought to be involved in biomineralization.
+This is the project page for ProminTools: a collection of bioinformatic tools for the analysis of protein seqeunces thought to be involved in biomineralization.

 So far there are two tools: